 Time-Sensitive Medications: Examples and Risk Factors

-What are some examples of time-sensitive (or time-critical) medications, why is it important to take them on time, and what are the risk factors if patients experience gaps in care?
+What are some examples of time-sensitive (or time-critical) medications, why is it important to take them on time, and what are the risk factors if patients experience gaps in therapy?

 Examples of time-sensitive medications include birth control and prescriptions for treating conditions such as: